-Process CEO Top 4 Highest Paid Management Officers (1) Fixed remuneration Based on salary review and Based on salary review and (2) Variable remuneration market competitiveness policy and as guided by the Executive (3) Per diem allowance Compensation Committee Compensation Committee (4) Bonus Based on the Company's performance, salary review and market competitiveness policy and as guided by the Executive Compensation Committee Based on the Company's performance, salary review and market competitiveness policy and as guided by the Executive Compensation Committee (5) Stock Options and other financial instruments Based on the Company's performance and as may be warranted by circumstances.
+Process CEO Top 4 Highest Paid Management Officers (1) Fixed remuneration Based on salary review and Based on salary review and (2) Variable remuneration market competitiveness policy and as guided by the Executive market competitiveness policy and as guided by the Executive (3) Per diem allowance Compensation Committee Compensation Committee (4) Bonus Based on the Company's performance, salary review and market competitiveness policy and as guided by the Executive Compensation Committee Based on the Company's performance, salary review and market competitiveness policy and as guided by the Executive Compensation Committee (5) Stock Options and other financial instruments Based on the Company's performance and as may be warranted by circumstances.
 Based on the Company's performance and as may be warranted by circumstances.
 (6) Others (specify)

-2) Remuneration Policy and Structure for Executive and Non-Executive Directors
+Remuneration Policy and Structure for Executive and Non-Executive Directors